-To register for the COVID-19 vaccine when it becomes publicly available, please fill out the Kankakee County Health Department survey: https://bit.ly/3hTUFYJ
+To register for the COVID-19 vaccine, please fill out the Kankakee County Health Department survey: https://bit.ly/3hTUFYJ

 The first step to recovery is knowing if you have Covid-19.
 Contact your physician, or one of our local hospitals to schedule your test today.

 We strongly recommend continuing social distancing, stay at home procedures and other safety measures which include:

 Most importantly stay home if you are sick!
 If you have a respiratory illness, stay home for 7 days after your symptoms started and for 3 days after your fever has stopped without the use of fever reducing drugs, and your cough or sore throat symptoms have improved (whichever is longer).

 Follow guidance from the health department staff and your health care provider.

 Where to get tested

 IDPH and The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.

 CDC also advises the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
 Cloth face coverings fashioned from household items or made at home from common materials at low cost can be used as an additional, voluntary public health measure.